And during your marriage, worked hard to achieve your financial goals and enjoy a comfortable lifestyle.

 And unfortunately, there’s a good chance neither of you will wind up with something you find fair or that meets your needs or interests.

-That’s why it’s better to work with your spouse to negotiate divisible property - out of court.
+That’s why it’s better to work with your spouse to negotiate dividing assets in divorce - out of court.

-But what if you and your spouse want to maintain control of your asset division, but you don’t understand the complexities of your situation?
+But what if you and your spouse want to maintain control of division of assets, but you don’t understand the complexities of your situation?

 Especially because not all assets and liabilities are the same.